What is an externship?

-How many credit hours of field placement (externship) credit can I take?
+How many total credits of field placement (externship) credit can I take?

-Students may take a maximum of six credit hours.
+Students may take a maximum of six credit hours during their time at Nebraska law.
 Earning more than six hours of externship credit (even divided between multiple opportunities) requires additional faculty approval.
 A new externship greater than six credit hours must be approved by the faculty as a “separate, distinct, and ongoing” formal externship program with an office/program.
 Examples of these include the semester long placements in Washington DC.

 What types of workplaces are allowed? (non-profit, for-profit, judicial, government, etc)